Faizan9-ai/Predictive-Maintenance-for-Truck-Failures-using-Cost-Sensitive-Machine-Learning/README.md

-APS Failure Detection System – Machine Learning Project
+# Predictive-Maintenance-for-Truck-Failures-using-Cost-Sensitive-Machine-Learning

+#### Live deployed web app URL - https://huggingface.co/spaces/Faizan9-ai/APS-Failure-Prediction-System
+---

 A complete end-to-end Machine Learning pipeline designed to predict Air Pressure System (APS) failures in Scania trucks using high-dimensional and highly imbalanced sensor data.
 The goal is to minimize operational cost by identifying potential failures early, using cost-sensitive modeling and real-world deployment.

-Live deployed web app URL - https://huggingface.co/spaces/Faizan9-ai/APS-Failure-Prediction-System
+---

- Project Overview
+ ### Project Overview

 This project analyzes over 170 APS sensor readings from Scania trucks to detect failures in the Air Pressure System.
 The dataset is highly imbalanced, with only ~1.6% positive failure cases.
 Since missing a failure (False Negative) is 50× more costly than a false alarm (False Positive), we use a custom APS cost function to select the best model.